dylan-lang/opendylan/documentation/library-reference/source/common-dylan/threads.rst

      - $interactive-priority
      - $high-priority

-     The *name* keyword is a string that is used as the function’s name for convenience purposes, such as debugging.
+     The *name* keyword is a string that is used as the function's name for convenience purposes, such as debugging.

    :operations: